DJ Sharpnel: Beginnings and style

-The beginnings of DJ Sharpnel came in 1996 when Jea joined up with Project Gabbangelion and later released the album "sharpnel vs Project Gabbangelion" in 1998.
+The beginnings of DJ Sharpnel came in 1996 when Jea joined Project Gabbangelion and later released the album "sharpnel vs Project Gabbangelion" in 1998.
 DJ Sharpnel's active contribution to the Japanese underground hardcore techno scene has helped form a new genre of music known as J-core.
 Although DJ Sharpnel never describes Lemmy as a DJ or producer, she has created several songs, such as those listed on SRPC-0004.
 The style of DJ Sharpnel’s music differs from that of other hardcore artists.
 Its aggressive overtones are often brightened up with sped-up Japanese popular music or spoken voice samples from various anime.
 These are also often fused with more Western influences, such as lyrics from American hip hop music and cartoons.

 Much of the sales of Sharpnel Sound records, as well as management of the hardrave online radio station and promotion of Sharpnelsound events, is done through Guhroovy, a primarily-hardcore record store located in Shibuya and operated by Akira Uchibori (Guhroovy).
 Aside from their prolific discography on the Sharpnelsound label, DJ Sharpnel has also provided tracks for other Japanese labels such as Maddest Chickn’dom, Ravin Beatz Japan, and Gabba Disco.